keeyank/Pomodoro/README.md

 AI has really been helping me build this app so quickly.
 I'm using Claude, and I'm able to upload my main.dart file, prompt it to add a new UI component (I did this with the banner), and it spits out some good code that I can actually use.
 Sometimes the code or layout isn't quite what I wanted, so I'll explain this to Claude and it'll correct itself.
 Throughout all of this, I'm taking extra care to understand everything I use it for - I don't want to let myself get to the point where I'm mindlessly copy pasting the code it provides me with without vetting it and understanding it first.
 It's a tool to help speed up my workflow, but it still requires an understanding of what the code does along with some minor tweaking of the cod whenever necessary.

 I used AI to generate the little tomato logo as well, really nifty!

+### Sep 9, 2024

+Think I'm about done with this app, it's pretty functional at this point.
+I think I could have designed things better - there were especially some awkward bits with having the timer duration update whenever changing the settings page - I had to incorporate a RouteAware mixin, and bring in an extra dependency, and I feel like it would have been unnecessary if I designed the app a bit better.

+AI has of course been such a momentous help to me, but there's a danger of using it as a crutch and having a hollow understanding of what the program is actually doing.
+I'm currently of the opinion that it is a great timesaver and allows you to develop at a much faster pace, but should be used cautiously, and you should never copy-paste without understanding what the code does.
+This, of course, applies to stack overflow as much as it does AI.
+I've really been using AI as a shorthand way to google things, but with the tradeoff of less ability to scrutinize the source.

+ Next up, figuring out how to ship this thing on iOS and Android!